Consumer and Buyer Behaviour (11178.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-The assignments will be workshopped during the tutorials.
-Please bear in mind that to be able to complete your assignments you must attend the tutorials.
+Please bear in mind that to be able to complete your assignments for this unit, you must attend the workshops.

-The lectures of this unit will contain elaborate briefing on the key theories/topics on consumer behaviour.
-The tutorial sessions will be used for conceptual reflection and learning through sharing.
-The sessions will also contain blending of rich discussion from the text and practical activity-based learning experiences.
-Therefore, it is essential that the students come prepared for tutorials by listening to the recorded lectures and by reading designated chapters for tutorials.
-Students are also required to actively participate in discussions and activities during tutorial class time.
-During the tutorials, students are required to actively participate in problem-solving, critical thinking, and discussions.
+The pre-recorded lectures for this unit will contain elaborate briefing on the key theories/topics on consumer and buyer behaviour.
+The workshops will facilitate conceptual reflection and learning through sharing.
+The workshops will also contain blending of rich discussion from the text and practical activity-based learning experiences.
+Therefore, it is essential that the students come prepared for the workshops by listening to the pre-recorded lectures and by reading designated chapters for workshops.
+Students are also required to actively participate in problem-solving, critical thinking, hands-on activities and discussions during the workshops.

 Learning occurs most effectively in an environment where all the participants are eager and ready to learn.
 Therefore, I expect that everyone will engage in professional behaviours that contribute to the creation of a stimulating learning environment.
 As such, the followings are required: